thomasem/restytest/README.md

   ought to follow a similar pattern to `POST /users` in that you submit a valid Group object.

-* The returned objects from the `/groups` endpoint were inconsistent and would be confusing for an end-user to work with at first.
+* The returned objects from the `/groups` endpoint were inconsistent with what was used to create the  and would be confusing for an end-user to work with at first.